TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Methodology

-\textbf{Meta-training.} For the meta-training phase, we employ the metric-based ProtoNet~\cite{snell_prototypical_2017}, which has been demonstrated to be simple and effective as an FSL method.
+\textbf{Meta-training.} For the meta-training phase, we employ the metric-based ProtoNet~\citep{snell_prototypical_2017}, which has been demonstrated to be simple and effective as an FSL method.
 ProtoNet computes the class centroids (\textit{i.e.}~prototypes) for a given support set and then performs nearest-centroid classification using the query set.
 Specifically, given a pre-trained feature backbone $f$ that maps inputs $x$ to an $m$-dimensional feature space, ProtoNet first computes the prototypes $c_k$ for each class $k$ on the support set as $c_k = \frac{1}{N_k} \sum_{i:y_i=k}{f(x_i)}$, where $N_k = \sum_{i:y_i=k}1$ and $y$ are the labels.
 The probability of query set inputs $x$ for each class $k$ is then computed as:

 We use cosine distance as the distance measure $d$ similarly to~\citet{hu2022pmf}.
 Note that ProtoNet enables the \textit{various-way-various-shot} setting since the prototypes can be computed regardless of the number of ways and shots.
-Then, the feature backbones are meta-trained with MiniImageNet~\cite{miniimagenet_vinyals_matching_2016}, a commonly used source dataset in CSFSL, to provide a weight initialisation that will be generalisable to multiple downstream tasks in the subsequent online stage (see \S\ref{app:additional_results:cost_meta_train} for the meta-training cost~analysis).
+The feature backbones are meta-trained with MiniImageNet~\citep{miniimagenet_vinyals_matching_2016}, a commonly used source dataset in CSFSL, to provide a weight initialisation generalisable to multiple downstream tasks in the subsequent online stage (see Appendix~\ref{app:additional_results:cost_meta_train} for meta-training cost analysis).